 Rainbow Jell-O /Jello / Gelatin Spring Treat Recipe & Craft

 Making the rainbow gelatin was pretty easy, just very time-consuming.
 Including mixing, chilling, and layering of each color, it took a good 3 hours.
-It helped a lot having all the colored and ‘white’ gelatin separated beforehand.
+It helped to have all the colored and ‘white’ gelatin separated beforehand.
 Oh, measuring cups and the handy dandy water cooker were my friends during the tedious process.
 The recipe can be confusing so I’ll list it at the end of the post for your reading enjoyment.

 Now onto the crafty ‘pop’ part.
 Smart & Final didn’t really have any craft items per say so we made due with what was available.
 Using a green crepe paper roll, my daughter helped me engineer a decent (awesome, actually) pair of leaves.
 Her origami-type folding and twisting put my sad prototypes to shame.